-Under Title VII of the Civil Rights Act, workers are protected against discrimination based on their race, national origin, religion, sex, gender, and pregnancy.
+Under Title VII of the Civil Rights Act, workers are protected against discrimination based on their race, national origin, religion, sex, gender, sexual orientation, transgender status, and pregnancy.
 The federal Age Discrimination in Employment Act prohibits covered employers from discriminating on the basis of age with regard to employees who are 40 years old or older.
 The Americans with Disabilities Act prohibits employers from discriminating on the basis of disability and may require employers to accommodate disabled employees depending on the circumstances.
 Also, Florida law provides workers with marital status and HIV status protection.
 In addition, Miami-Dade, Broward, and Palm Beach County provide protection to transgender workers.

 Legally, the term “discrimination” means less favorable treatment because of a person’s gender, sexual orientation, pregnancy, race, national origin, age, disability or religious beliefs.
 Discrimination may occur when an employer makes decisions on hiring, promotions, pay rates, benefits, job assignments, training, and discipline, including termination.